-The Organization has two notes receivable from an unrelated third party.
-The notes receivables are stated at the amount that is expected to be collected at year end.
-Interest is accrued at a rate of 4% annually.
-The balance of the notes receivable and related interest receivable was \$112,000 and \$45,547, respectively, at May 31, 2019 and 2018.
+The Organization had two notes receivable from Monadnock Economic Development Corporation (MEDC), an unrelated third party.
+The notes receivables were stated at the amount that was expected to be collected at year end.
+Interest was accrued at a rate of 4% annually.
+The balance of the notes receivable and related interest receivable was \$112,000 and \$45,547, respectively, at May 31, 2019.
+Payment on the notes receivable and accrued interest was realized during the year ended May 31, 2020.